THEozmic/persona/README.md

 # persona
-An about.me clone built with Python Flask and Bootstrap Hosted on Heroku
+An about.me clone built with Python Flask and Bootstrap.
+Hosted on Heroku.
 Ozmic Made